conan-io/docs/reference/conanfile/attributes.rst

 The folder in which the installation of packages outputs the generator files with the information of dependencies.
 By default in the the local cache its value is the same as ``self.build_folder`` one.

-When executing Conan commands in the :ref:`package_dev_flow:` like :command:`conan install` or :command:`conan build`, this attribute will be pointing to the folder specified in the command line.
+When executing Conan commands in the :ref:`package_dev_flow` like :command:`conan install` or :command:`conan build`, this attribute will be pointing to the folder specified in the command line.

 .. _attribute_build_folder: